newwayland/baseline-economy/notes/issues.md

 1. Equation `(12)` seems redundant.
 It can only apply when the planned consumption is less than one unit of goods (not > 1 as stated in the paper).
-Since goods are necessarily atomic and discrete, not continuous, this will always be rounded to zero by the time the goods are purchased in any case.
+Since goods are necessarily atomic and discrete, not continuous, this will always be rounded idown to zero by the time the goods are purchased.

-2. Since purchases are done daily, the amount of consumption in a day appears to be rounded down to an integer at that point and not before.
+2. Since purchases are done daily, the amount of consumption in a day appears to be rounded down to a whole number of units at that point.
     Logically fractions of a good cannot be purchased (if the units are too large to service your customers demands you would just split to a smaller integer base).
 Monthly consumption changes per household are therefore in steps of 21 units of goods.